Diagnosing Mild Traumatic Brain Injuries with Impact Concussion Test

 Baseline concussion testing is only useful if the information gets to an athlete’s doctors when they need it.
 To help make this process easier, each athlete will be given a secure personal identification code (ImPACT Passport ID) at the time of his or her baseline test at one of our testing sites.
 This identification code is very important and should be stored in a safe place for future reference.
 If an athlete has a concussion in the future, the baseline test results can be made immediately available by sharing the Passport ID with an ImPACT-trained specialist.

 To Schedule a Baseline Concussion Test

 Call 216-983-PLAY to schedule a baseline concussion test.
-UH Sports Medicine Concussion Management Program offers baseline ImPACT testing at little or no cost for both individuals and affiliated groups/teams at several convenient locations in Northeast Ohio.
+UH Drusinsky Sports Medicine Institute’s Concussion Management Program offers baseline ImPACT testing at little or no cost for both individuals and affiliated groups/teams at several convenient locations in Northeast Ohio.
 At this time, ImPACT testing is only appropriate for ages 12 and up.